AlbinMorisseau/review-pipeline/README.md

 Detailed instructions are included directly in the notebook.
 You mainly need to adapt the file paths to match the data you want to process.

+#### Outputs

-The results will be saved in the `topic_modelling` folder, with separate subfolders automatically created for each topic modelling method during execution.
+The results will be saved in the `results/topic_modelling` folder, with separate subfolders automatically created for each topic modelling method during execution.
+The contents of each output file are detailed in the notebook.

 ## Potential dataset use